afs202005277/JetpackJoyride/docs/README.md

 ### Large Class

-The Controller class contains many attributes, however, since this is the class the client it makes sense for the existent of these attributes.
+The RunningState class contains many attributes, however, since this is the class that runs the game it makes sense existing so many of these attributes.

 ### Parallel Inheritance Hierarchies